DYCI2/Dicy2/README.md

 __Authors / contributors:__ Jérôme Nika (IRCAM STMS LAB), Ken Déguernel (IRCAM STMS LAB / Inria Nancy - Grand Est), Axel Chemla--Romeu-Santos (IRCAM STMS LAB), & DYCI2 partners.

+__Some videos of collaborations with musicians using DYCI2 or its previous versions: https://www.youtube.com/channel/UCAKZIW0mMWCrX80yS96ZxAw__.

 ------
 ### Configuration and installation

-1. Verify that your version of Python is >= 2.7 and < 3 (DYCI2 for Python 3 coming soon), and that "pip" for Python (>= 2.7 and < 3) is installed.
-Use your terminal:

-    $ python --version

-    $ pip --version

-2. If not, download and install the last version of Python 2 (https://www.python.org/downloads) and pip if necessary:
+1. Download and install the last version of Python 2 (https://www.python.org/downloads).

-	$ sudo easy-install pip

-3. Install the dependencies: use your terminal in the directory DYCI2_library/Python_library
+2. Use your terminal in the directory _DYCI2\_library/Python\_library_ to install the dependencies:

     $ pip install -r requirements.txt

-4. To use the Max library of musical agents: make sure that the path of the directory _Max_library_ is set in the file preferences in Max.
+(If _pip_ is not installed: `sudo easy-install pip`.)

 ------
 ### Max library of musical agents

-Make sure that the path of the directory _Max_library_ is set in the file preferences in Max.
+Make sure that the path of the directory _Max\_library_ is set in the file preferences in Max.

-The audio files corresponding to the Max tutorials can be downloaded here: http://repmus.ircam.fr/nika/dyci2_library

 The reactive listening modules (Tutorials "B...") require the __Mubu for Max__ package.
 In Max 7:
 * File / Show Package Manager
 * Search "Mubu for Max"
 * Install

+The audio files corresponding to the Max tutorials can be downloaded here: http://repmus.ircam.fr/nika/dyci2_library.

 ------
 ### Autonomous use of the Python modules

 See the tutorials corresponding to the different modules.
-For example in the directory Python_library:
+For example, in the directory _Python\_library_:

 	$ python Generator_tutorial.py